Palermo or Catania: Which Sicilian City to Visit?

 Wander over to the Villa Bellini and, if you’re looking for more lively markets to explore, the Mercato di Piazza Carlo Alberto is something you cannot miss.

 If you’re interested in some day trips, there are also countless options from Catania.
-For those looking for something active, consider heading to Mt Etna to hike amongst the craters and to explore the lava caves.
+For those looking for something active, consider heading to Mt Etna to hike amongst the craters and explore the lava caves.
 An iconic symbol of Sicily, it really isn’t practical to visit Etna from Palermo so if this is something that interests you, then Catania is a good choice for you.

 The historic coastal city of Taormina is another popular day trip destination, located only about an hour away and easily accessed by both bus and train.
 The city of Siracusa (Syracuse) to the south is also another great day trip option from Catania.